laneb/congruence_solver/README.md

 ## Development

 First, install bundler (`gem install bundler`).
 Then install this project's dependencies with `bundle install`.
-User `bundle exec rake update_ext` to pull and compile the extension.
+Use `bundle exec rake update_ext` to pull and compile the extension.
 Use `bundle exec rake spec` to run the tests and `bundle exec rake bench` to run the benchmark.
-To build and install this gem on locally, run `bundle exec rake install`.
+To build and install this gem locally, run `bundle exec rake install`.

 ## Contributing